When should I receive my redundancy payment in the UK? (2026 timeline and rules)

 Missing a redundancy payment deadline could cost you thousands in lost entitlements.
-With UK employers continuing to make redundancies in 2024, understanding exactly when you should be paid – and when you must act – is critical.
-This guide walks you through every crucial timing requirement to protect your rights.
-While many aspects of redundancy payments follow standard timeframes, complex situations may require early legal guidance to ensure you don’t miss out.
+With UK employers still making significant redundancies in 2026, and the Employment Rights Bill 2025 reshaping consultation and dismissal rules, understanding exactly when you should be paid (and when you must act) is critical.
+This guide walks you through every crucial timing requirement under current statutory rates (April 2026) to protect your rights.
+Complex situations often need early legal guidance to ensure you do not miss out.

 Key Takeaway: What’s the critical timing most people don’t know about?